corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-ui.md

 5. Run `npm start`.

-   This command runs the UI in the development mode.
+   This command runs the UI in development mode.

    **Step result:** The Mission Mars CorDapp UI opens in your browser window.